 - While the batter is resting, preheat the oven to 225C / 450F.
 You need a hot oven so the batter rises well.

 - Arrange the sausages in a baking tray with the sunflower oil.
 Place the tray of sausages in the oven until they start to brown.
 This should not take longer than 5 to 8 minutes.
-Any longer and the sausages will be over-cooked.
-Remember, the sausages are going to continue cooking in the yorkshire pudding batter.
+Any longer and the sausages will be overcooked.
+Remember, the sausages are going to continue cooking in the Yorkshire pudding batter.

 - Once the sausages have browned slightly, open the oven door and quickly pour the batter over the sausages.
 If you can do this without removing the baking tray from the oven, so much the better.
-Otherwise remove the baking tray from the oven and quickly pour in the batter and put the tray back immediately.
-Do this a quickly as possible, while the baking tray is hot.
+Otherwise, remove the baking tray from the oven and quickly pour in the batter and put the tray back immediately.
+Do this as quickly as possible, while the baking tray is hot.
 The batter should sizzle and start to rise as it hits the hot oil in the tray.

 - The sausages will have released a little of their fat as they brown.
 This is perfectly fine.
 The sausage fat will just add extra flavour to the toad in the hole.

-- Allow to bake for a further 30 minutes until the batter is well risen and golden.
+- Allow to bake for a further 30 minutes until the batter is well-risen and golden.
 Resist the temptation to open the oven door for the first 20 minutes, or the batter may sink.

 Make the caramelised onion gravy